 Restricted unit awards allow recipients to acquire (at no cost to the recipient apart from service or other conditions) limited partner units once a defined vesting period expires, subject to customary forfeiture provisions.
-Restricted unit awards may be denominated in our common units or those of Duncan Energy

-Partners depending on the issuer of the award.
+Restricted unit awards may be denominated in our Units or common units of Enterprise Products Partners or Duncan Energy Partners depending on the issuer of the award.
 Restricted unit awards issued prior to 2010 generally cliff vest four years from the date of grant.
 Beginning with awards issued in 2010, restricted unit awards are typically subject to graded vesting provisions in which one-fourth of each award vests on the first, second, third and fourth anniversaries of the date of grant.
-As used in the context of EPCO's long-term incentive plans, the term "restricted unit" represents a time-vested unit.
+As used in the context of EPCO's long-term incentive plans, the term "r estricted unit" represents a time-vested unit.
 Such awards are non-vested until the required service period expires.